 Following graduate school, I worked as a researcher with the Massachusetts Society for the Prevention of Cruelty to Children, and as a photographer and reporter for the Belmont Herald.
 I did the newspaper work after my first son was born.
 Since I was heavily into taking pictures of him, I worked for the paper to support that habit.
 Initially, I wrote only in a secondary capacity, to provide copy for the pictures I took.
 In time, I realized that I was better at writing than photography.
 I used both skills doing volunteer work for hospital groups, and have served on the Board of Directors of the Friends of the Massachusetts General Hospital Cancer Center and on the MGH’s Women’s Cancer Advisory Board, and the Board of Advisors at Newton-Wellesley Hospital.

 I became an actual writer by fluke.
 My twins were four when, by chance, I happened on a newspaper article profiling three female writers.
 Intrigued, I spent three months researching, plotting, and writing my own book – and it sold.

 My niche?
 I write about the emotional crises that we face in our lives.
 Readers identify with my characters.
 They know them.
 They are them.
 I’m an everyday woman writing about everyday people facing not-so-everyday challenges.

 My novels are character-driven studies of marriage, parenthood, sibling rivalry, and friendship, and I’ve been blessed in having readers who buy them eagerly enough to put them on the major bestseller lists.
 Of my latest, Sweet Salt Air came out in 2013 and Blueprints in 2015.
-Before And Again, reached a whole new audience after its publication in 2018.
-And my newest, A Week at the Shore.
+Before And Again followed it in 2018 and now, in 2020, the ultimate escape when we all need an escape, A Week at the Shore.
 This book, my 23rd New York Times bestseller, debuts in paperback in May of this amazing year, 2021.